quicwg/base-drafts/draft-ietf-quic-transport.md

 the preferred_address transport parameter is sent, the sequence number of the supplied connection ID is 1.
 Subsequent connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}), and the sequence number on each newly-issued connection ID MUST increase by 1.
+The connection ID randomly selected by the client in the Initial packet and any connection ID provided by a Reset packet are not assigned sequence numbers unless a server opts to retain them as its initial connection ID.

 When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until its peer invalidates